openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 }
 ```

-Note: the `nonce` and `aud` are set to the `nonce` of the request and the client id of the verifier, respectively, in the same way as for the verifier, Verifiable Presentations to prevent replay.
+Note: the `nonce` and `aud` are set to the `nonce` of the request and the Client Identifier of the Verifier, respectively, in the same way as for the verifier, Verifiable Presentations to prevent replay.

 # IANA Considerations